Genomics

 • For iLab users, click on https://rpi.corefacilities.org/account/login to log in the Genomics core iLab website.
 Under ‘Request Services’ tag, click ‘initiate request’ button to fill in project information step by step.

-• For other users, please download and fill in the Project and Sample Request Form and email to baiy4@rpi.edu.
+• For other users, please email to gordoa2@rpi.edu.
 New iLab account can be set up by request.

 Step 2 - Submit sample information: